pivotal/docs-tap/namespace-provisioner/provision-developer-ns.hbs.md

 ## Prerequisite

 - The Namespace Provisioner package is installed and reconciled.
-- The registry-credential secret referenced by the Supply chain components for pulling and pushing images is added to **tap-install** and exported to all namespaces.
+- The registry-credential secret referenced by the supply chain components for pulling and pushing images is added to **tap-install** and exported to all namespaces.

 Example secret creation, exported to all namespaces: